cryptobuks1/coinlizard/README.md

 # coinlizard

-A react.js clone of coin gecko
+A clone of coin gecko built with React.js, Tailwind 2.0 and Webpack 5